julianapeace/aws-django-server/README.md

 4. Open Postgres and click `initialize`
 5. Open Postico.
 Create a database called "hercules."
 6. git clone this repository
 7. cd into the repository.
-Run "Pipenv shell".
+Run "Pipenv install".
 This spawns a virtual environment.
 It will also look at the Pipfile(located in the root directory) and install all the dependencies listed there.
 8. run `pipenv run ./manage.py migrate`
 9. run `pipenv run ./manage.py createsuperuser`
 10. create your superuser login credentials.